RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 4.md

    (d) Neither injective nor surjective

-2. For each part below, give a separate example of a function from $\mathbb{Z}$ (the natural numbers) to $\mathbb{Z}$ with the stated properties.
+2. For each part below, give a separate example of a function from $\mathbb{Z}$ (the integers) to $\mathbb{Z}$ with the stated properties.
 Unlike in part 1, please give all functions as explicit formulas this time.
 If no such function exists, say so and explain why.
 (Note: you are giving four different functions, one per part — not a single function that satisfies all four parts at once.)

    (a) Injective, but not surjective